 For this portion of the schedule, you need only answer a few questions.

-- Did you have any foreign accounts during the year, in which case you’ll need to list the country?
+- Did you have any foreign accounts during the year?
+If so, you’ll need to list the country.

-- Did you receive a distribution from, or were grantor of or transferor to, a foreign trust?
+- Did you receive a distribution from, or were you a grantor of or transferor to, a foreign trust?